 ‘They for supplies?’

 ‘Nope, they’re for us.’
 Seymour stood and dragged what seemed to be a monk’s habit from the pile.
 He pulled it on over his own clothes.
 ‘You’ll soon notice people here dress sort of differently,’ he said, tying the rope-belt around his waist.
 ‘So I sat up last night and knocked something up for you and your sister.
-So as you won’t look too out of place – can’t have you scaring folk with your appearance, can we?’
+As a temporary measure.
+So as you won’t look too out of place – can’t have you scaring folk with your polyester and nylon, can we?’

 The sound of their voices stirred Poppy.
 She sleepily climbed off the bed and approached the table, rubbing her eyes.
 Levi snatched one of the smaller garments from the table top and tossed it at his sister.